oddkiva/sara/doc/sphinx/source/multiviewgeometry/nister.rst

 ------------------------

-Using the Gauss-Jordan elimination we can reduce the system of polynomial equation so that the left block of the matrix above is zero everywhere except one on the diagonal.
+Using the Gauss-Jordan elimination we can reduce the system of polynomial equation so that the lower-triangular part of the left matrix block above is zero everywhere except one on the diagonal.

 We will realize that it is actually sufficient to apply the Gauss-Jordan elimination.
 Specifically,